callysto/hackathon-site/chapters/chapter4.md

 Instructions:

-1. Click on your challenge template: **Amal (COMING SOON)**.
+1. Click on your Amal challenge **[TEMPLATE](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&branch=master&subPath=SustainabilityOnMars/AmalTrack/ChallengeTemplate/challenge-template.ipynb&depth=1)**.
 2. Carefully read the instructions, and modify the text and code in this notebook to answer questions on how humans can sustainably build a new home on Mars.
 Feel free to come up with answers to your own questions!
+3. Get inspired!
+Have a look at these example hackathon submissions - **[Spotify music](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&branch=master&subPath=SustainabilityOnMars/AmalTrack/ChallengeExamples/music-example.ipynb&depth=1)** and **[plastics](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&branch=master&subPath=SustainabilityOnMars/AmalTrack/ChallengeExamples/plastic-example.ipynb&depth=1)**.
+These examples will give you an idea of what your final hackathon submission should look like.
-3. To find and access open data sources for your submission, try these tutorials and accompanying videos.
+4. Follow this overview of accessing open data in Python to understand how you can access open data sources for your submission -- [notebook](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&branch=master&subPath=SustainabilityOnMars/Tutorials/accessing-open-data.ipynb&depth=1) and [video](https://youtu.be/ypYKfcOQPDA?list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&t=41).
+5. Get inspired!
+Review these accessing open data examples to identify potential data sources for your hackathon submission.
+You can use these open datasets or find your own: Statistics Canada ([notebooks](http://tinyurl.com/y84e5hvh) and [video](https://youtu.be/MWbkdsVPSls?list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&t=21)); NASA ([notebooks](http://tinyurl.com/y84e5hvh) and [video](https://youtu.be/gbcwDtWBB48?list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&t=18)); and Climate, fruit trees, Gapminder (socioeconomic), Google N-grams and trends ([notebooks](http://tinyurl.com/y84e5hvh) and [video](https://youtu.be/dyTfZNdv8MA?list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&t=13)).
-4. Submit your challenge notebooks by 2:00pm MDT on August 10, 2020.
+6. Download and submit your challenge notebooks by 2:00pm MDT on August 10, 2020.
 See the [FAQ](https://callysto-hackathon.netlify.app/chapter3) for details on submitting.
-5. Have a look at this **EXAMPLE HACKATHON SUBMISSION (COMING SOON)** to get an idea of what your final hackathon submission should look like.